 What is Pier Pass?

-Pier Pass, or PierPass, is a not-for-profit organization founded by marine terminal operators at the Port of Los Angeles and the Port of Long Beach.
+Pier Pass, or PierPass, is a not-for-profit organization founded by marine terminal operators at the Los Angeles pier and the Long Beach pier.
 The main mission of Pier Pass is to mitigate port congestion at these ports.

 More about Pier Pass and Pier Pass Fee